Purchase Mead Making Honey, Yeasts, Kits and More at MoreBeer.com

 - The numbers above are for fruit in secondary, as a guideline, if you want a strong sweet melomel, add up to 4 lbs/gal of berries or stone fruits to primary fermenter.
 If you prefer a dry mead, reduce the levels to 1 to 1.5 lbs/gal and keep the alcohol content below 10% ABV to reduce the harshness of the final melomel.

-Here is what Curt Stock, last year's AHA meadmaker of the year, recommends for nutrient additions in your melomels, "I prefer to use Fermaid-K (yeast energizer) and diammonium phosphate or DAP (yeast nutrient) for adding the additional nutrient requirements of the yeast during fermentation.
+Here is what Curt Stock, one of AHA’s meadmakers of the year, recommends for nutrient additions in your melomels, “I prefer to use Fermaid-K (yeast energizer) and diammonium phosphate or DAP (yeast nutrient) for adding the additional nutrient requirements of the yeast during fermentation.
 One teaspoon of Fermaid-K and two teaspoons DAP should be adequate for a 5 gallon batch.
 You can mix them together for a stock blend and add them using the following schedule:

 - Add ¾ teaspoon yeast energizer/nutrient mix immediately after pitching yeast.